"How does it smell?"

 "The one thing that really stuck out to me in Nick Steward’s description of the scent was the electric cables and in Tokyo, they are ever present, intertwining and looping in a mess overhead, adding a grid-like pattern to the skyline over boulevards, streets and alleyways.
 With that in mind, Tokyo the scent opens with an energetic electric accord that is tart and sharp.
 The bitter, green facets of yuzu and the sourness of wasabi create a zesty, bracing air that evokes the image of lime green neon tubes burning brightly. " says The Candy Perfume Boy

-Zingy, spicy, woody – a playful tribute to kōdō – the Japanese Way of Fragrance.
+Our award-winning Tokyo perfume is zingy, spicy, woody – a playful tribute to kōdō – the Japanese Way of Fragrance

 Says creator Nick Steward: “What I am trying to evoke with this fragrance is that special feeling of early morning Tokyo.
 The air is humid and misty.
 Wandering the back streets, electric cables overhead, everything is tranquil and surprisingly quiet – like being in a village with small wooden houses.